 Taking the guess-work out of a construction operation is vital when pushing for an efficient project lifecycle.
 Regardless of how one team feels about a certain build, the final design is available for viewing and keeping projects on track.

-This benefit of BIM software also comes into play when clients are going over the final product.
+This benefit also comes into play when clients are going over the final product.
 If a client raises a complaint about a portion of the project, both you and the client can refer to the agreed upon nature of the operation via a 3D model.
 If the client and construction manager agreed on the final layout of this model, there should be no customer-facing surprises when delivering the final project.

-A construction project is bound to run into mistakes at some point; However, with the implementation of BIM software, you can prevent many of them before they happen.
+A construction project is bound to run into mistakes at some point; However, with the implementation of software, you can prevent many of them before they happen.

 This predictive benefit also extends into acquiring the correct materials for the construction project.
-If you were to implement changes to design in progress, BIM software could keep a list of needed materials up-to-date in real time.
+If you were to implement changes to design in progress, software could keep a list of needed materials up-to-date in real time.
 Fewer surprises mean fewer errors, which directly benefits the efficiency of your construction project.

 Modeling can take place in both 3D and 2D, allowing for multiple viewpoints on all parts of a construction project.
 Compare the real-time construction of a project to your models to maintain a consistent vision of the final product.